 - As an alternative to freezing, you can desensitize the lobster by placing it in a large pot in the sink.
 Begin filling it with cold tap water and gradually increase the water temperature until it is very hot.
 You can then use the knife to dispatch the lobster.

 If you don't want to go through those steps and plan to boil the lobster, there's another option.
 Freeze the lobster for 30 to 60 minutes, then put it in the pot of boiling water head-first.
 While the boiling water, rather than the freezer, will kill it almost instantly, the cold will immobilize the lobster so it won't thrash about.

 Do Lobsters Feel Pain?

-Whether it is believed lobsters experience pain or not, killing the lobster just before cooking is the preferred method.
-Perhaps this is for the benefit of the cook, as lobsters are one of the only animals we kill ourselves before eating.
-So maybe this humane method is really to minimize our own trauma.
-Or it was devised when chefs discovered that the lobster's muscles toughen with the shock of hitting the boiling water, meaning the meat will be chewier once cooked.
+Whether it is believed the lobsters experience pain or not, killing the lobster just before cooking is the preferred method.
+Perhaps this is for the benefit of the cook as a way to minimize trauma since most people are disconnected from the killing of animals they eat.
+This approach is also promoted by chefs who discovered that the lobster's muscles toughen with the shock of hitting the boiling water, meaning the meat will not be as tender.

 In Switzerland and some parts of Italy, cooking live lobster is banned.
 The animals are often stunned with electricity or killed in some manner before cooking.
 Electric lobster stunning devices are available.
 At a cost of a few thousand dollars, however, they're unreasonable for most home cooks who enjoy the occasional lobster.

 Professional chefs who regularly work with lobsters are equally divided on the issue.
 Generally, they use one of the methods to dispatch the lobster before cooking.
 It's always done quickly and speed seems to be the consensus on the most humane way to approach the task.